Licensing Agreement vs Franchise: Everything You Need to Know

 Franchises reproduce formulas instead of offering new ideas.
 For instance, licensing is when a store sells products with sports logos on them.
 Before the merchandise with logos can be sold, you must obtain a license.
 The franchise owner issues the license but doesn't include rights to the franchise itself.

-In addition, franchisees use another company's business model and brand name to form an independent branch of the company.
-This gives the franchiser control over the operations, but helps to brand and market.
+Also, franchisees use another company's business model and brand name to form an independent branch of the company.
+This gives the franchiser control over the operations but helps to brand and market.

 According to the Federal Trade Commission, there are three parts to franchising:

 - The franchisee's goods and services are sold under the franchiser's trademark.